Pulps Reprints Review

 So he heads toward the mountains in northern Yemen/Aden, southern Oman.
 There he finds inscriptions that also mention Irem (a real lost city known as Iram or Ubar) and something called the “Bowl of the Baal,” which sounds like an oasis in the area.
 He finds a stranded falcon with a copper band with a prayer from the Bowl, which leads him to try to find it by following the returning falcon.

 Flying in pursuit, he finds a volcanic caldera, and lands.
-There he discovers a lost race of Assyrians/Chaldeans (who speak a form of Arabic) locked in conflict with a race of cave dwellers.
-Plus, there are dangerous saurians as well, the worse being the “Dweller in Irem”.
-There are also two priestess in opposition to each other: Istara and Tigra, one of which he falls in love with.
-He gets involved with the conflict between the two priestesses, that also involve the Noadites, the cave dwellers, who are violent cannibals, but things turn tragic for him.
+There, he discovers a lost race of Assyrians/Chaldeans (who speak a form of Arabic) locked in conflict with a race of cave dwellers.
+Plus, there are dangerous saurians as well, the worse being the “Dweller in Irem.”
+There are also two priestesses in opposition to each other: Istara and Tigra, one of which he falls in love with.
+He gets involved with the conflict between the two priestesses that also involves the Noadites, the cave dwellers, who are violent cannibals, but things turn tragic for him.

 He takes his plane and flies out.
 But before he can get to civilization, he runs out of gas and crashes.
 He awakes and finds himself a beggar standing before a British embassy, unclear how he got there.
 He is wearing only a dirty loincloth and is told he has been missing for a little over two months.
 Did he really imagine it all, or did it really happen?
 The British find a small idol in his loincloth, but bury it instead of showing it to him.